Ken Paxton: Impeachment trial

-At least two Republican senators had conflicts of interest or financial connections with Paxton.
+At least two additional Republican senators had conflicts of interest or financial connections with Paxton.
 A legal opinion requested by Republican senator Bryan Hughes at Paxton's behest was central to the second article of impeachment.
 Under normal Texas rules of court procedure, a material witness may not serve as a juror.
 Hughes was on list of witnesses whom the prosecutors intend to call to testify during the impeachment trial.
-Senator Donna Campbell, Republican of New Braunfels, also formerly employed the woman who allegedly had an extramarital affair with Paxton; the woman was also on the list of expected witnesses.
+Republican Senator Donna Campbell also formerly employed the woman who allegedly had an extramarital affair with Paxton; the woman was also on the list of expected witnesses.

 The impeachment trial began on September 5, 2023, in the Texas Senate, in which there were 19 Republicans and 12 Democrats.
 On the first day of the trial, Paxton entered a plea of not guilty, and both sides delivered opening statements.
 The Senate voted down, 24–6, Paxton's motion to dismiss all the charges; other motions to dismiss individual counts were also rejected.

-On September 16, 2023, Paxton's impeachment trial concluded, with sixteen Republican state senators voting to acquit Paxton on every article of impeachment, thereby ensuring that Paxton was acquitted in the Texas Senate of all articles of impeachment.
+On September 16, 2023, Paxton's impeachment trial concluded with a majority of sixteen Republican senators voting to acquit Paxton on every article of impeachment.
 All twelve Democratic senators, plus two Republican senators (Kelly Hancock and Robert Nichols) voted to convict Paxton on at least one article of impeachment—short of the twenty-one senators needed to convict.
 The acquittal cleared the path for Paxton to resume his duties as attorney general.

-Swatting incident

-On January 1, 2024, Paxton and his wife, Angela Paxton, said their home had been subject to a prank police report—a crime known as swatting—while they were not home.
-Police confirmed they had been called.
-The Paxtons also said their home address had been improperly released (doxxed).
-The incident occurred during the 2023 swatting of American politicians when public servants and politicians around the United States were reporting swatting incidents.